-- Onboarding and Network Normalization — After assessing an organization’s security posture, we deploy SentinelOne’s next-generation Singularity platform to gather security logs and data for two weeks.
-This creates a baseline of behavior, gives us a detailed view of the endpoint’s network traffic and security events and prepares the environment for advanced threat hunting queries.
+- Onboarding and Network Normalisation—After assessing an organisation’s security posture, we deploy EDR to gather security logs and data for two weeks.
+This creates a baseline of behaviour, gives us a detailed view of the endpoint’s network traffic and security events and prepares the environment for advanced threat hunting queries.

 - Active Threat Hunting — Our Level 3 Threat Hunting specialists conduct extensive log investigations using a proprietary list of over 120+ advanced threat hunting queries, updated weekly to reflect the most recent threat intelligence.

 - Threat Reporting and Containment — Once our threat hunters have meticulously looked through all computer logs, a report is produced detailing findings and delineating a path to action based on the state of the system.

 - Continued Support — Experts personally pore through logs to create a holistic picture of the network.
 This way, we can support an organisation’s cyber defences beyond the Threat Hunting exercise, flagging activities that are damaging to the organisation’s security.
 Along the way, we gain a deep understanding of an organisation’s security posture and its specific needs, tailoring our ongoing services to fit its custom requirement set by its industry, regional landscape, and the latest trends in cyber attacks.

 Learn more about how Blackpanda conducts compromise assessments here.